HyperLife1119/ngx-socketio2/README.md

 Using multiple sockets with different endpoints:

 In this case, we no longer need the `SocketioModule`.
-Instead, use a new service that inherits from the `Socketio` service and passes the configuration by calling `super(config)`.
+Instead, use a new service that extends from the `Socketio` service and passes the configuration by calling `super(config)`.

 ```ts
 import { Injectable } from '@angular/core';